AbdullaMashaly/Unveiling_Literary_Insights/README.md

     - After the creation, we gave a numerical value to each column as 0 (if the book did not contain this genre keyword) or a 1 (the book did contain this genre keyword).
     - We then joined this dataframe with the previous data frame on “book_id."

 ## Machine Learning Model

 1. **Neural Network Model:**
-    - Due to the diverse set of features and the objective of predicting a single variable from various inputs, a neural network model was implemented.

-## Machine Learning Model

-1. **Neural Network Model:**